-To prevent symptoms, CMV is often treated for several months after transplant surgery with:
+To stop symptoms appearing, it is treated for several months after transplant surgery with:

-- immunoglobulins through an IV, and - anti-infection medications such as gancyclovir (see p.
-54) or valgancyclovir (see p.
-58).
+- Immunoglobulins through an IV (see p.
+55). - Anti-infectant medications such as gancyclovir or valgancyclovir (see p.
+56 and p.
+60).

-If your child already has symptoms of CMV, they usually need higher doses of anti-infection medications over a specific time.
+If symptoms are already present, a child usually needs higher doses of anti-infectant medications over a specific time.

-Epstein-Barr virus (EBV)
+Epstein-Barr Virus (EBV)